wilecoyote2015/darktabe_lut_generator/README.md

 # Estimation

-Estimation is performed by estimating the differences to an identity LUT using linear regression with LASSO regularization, assuming trilinear interpolation when applying the LUT.
+Estimation is performed by estimating the differences to an identity LUT using linear regression with an appropriately constrained parameter space, assuming trilinear interpolation when applying the LUT.
-Very sparsely or non-sampled colors will fallback to identity.
-However, no sophisticated hyperparameter tuning regarding the LASSO parameter has been conducted, especially regarding different cube size.
+Very sparsely or non-sampled colors will be interpolated with neighboring colors.
+However, no sophisticated hyperparameter tuning has been conducted in order to identify sparsely sampled patches, especially regarding different cube size.
 `n_samples` pixels are sampled from the image, as using all pixels is computationally expensive.
 Sampling is performed weighted by the inverse estimated sample density conditioned on the raw pixel colors in order to obtain a sample with approximately uniform distribution over the represented colors.